We may earn money or products from the companies mentioned in this post.

 I parked my ‘stuff’ and ventured into the water.
 I don’t remember ever going into the Atlantic Ocean and having the temperature even in the height of summer being so pleasant.
 It felt almost like Gulf Coast beach water temperatures.

 A sign on the boardwalk reminded people to swim near the lifeguards.
-I ddn’t see any in sight.
+I didn’t see any.
 I opted to prudently dip my toes and legs.
 Since I wasn’t familiar with the ocean floor terrain, I didn’t want to go in too deep as I didn’t know where it might ‘fall off’ (I am not comfortable swimming where I don’t know if I can touch the ground).

 Oh I was prudent – I still remember being knocked around by waves and doing somersaults in the ocean.
-Easy as a kid, but at 50, I am not testing my flexibilty without a lifeguard in sight!
+Easy as a kid, but at 50, I am not testing my flexibility without a lifeguard in sight!

 I saw at least two types of birds – maybe sandpipers – larger and smaller.
 I didn’t see seagulls.
 Of course, after doing a Facebook live video later in the day, I saw the lone pelican swoop by.
 It was majestic!
 The smaller birds were adorable – they looked like miniature road runners chasing each other on the sand.

 I spent several hours at the beach.
 I wrote in a journal my mom gave me one year for Christmas and reflected on my day.

 Had supper in New Smyrna (nothing to write home about, so I will omit that escapade).
 I used the ‘in and out’ parking privilege and returned to the beach just in time to experience the gorgeous sunset.
 I applied a blend of essential oil called ‘Envision’ to set my intentions for the start of a new era — 50 and fabulous.

 Remember those fireworks I opted not to see at Disney?
 Well, nature decided to give me her own fireworks show on the drive back to Orlando.
 There was a spectacular lightning show for the last half hour of my drive.
 I focused on the beauty of that when the torrential rains made driving somewhat challenging.